aeaeaeaeaeae/iidformat/README.md

 ### Memory-mapped

 An IID-file is structured with a header and lookup table that maps the memory location of the IIDs and the corresponding segments.
-This enables selective (lazy) loading file-content.
+This enables selective (lazy) loading of file-content.
 Lazy-loading is usefull when searching through large IID-files since you can limit parsing to the parts needed.
 This python implementation uses `mmap` to parse spesific parts of the file-buffer.

 ### Segments and regions

 Every IID has a corresponding segment.
 The segment are composed of one or more region.
 A region is defined by a bounding box and a binary mask.
 The structure is inspired by [region_props](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) from [skimage](https://scikit-image.org/).
-Segments can overlap, supporting multilabeling of same image-section.
+Segments can overlap, supporting multilabeling of the same pixels.
 The current implementation supports up to `2^32-1` segments.

 > Regions saves us from large but empty buffers when segment pixels are scattered across the image.